-Operate or assist with “CyberSports” computer software to maintain the statistics for basketball games.
+Operate or assist with computer software to maintain the statistics for home games.

 Intramural Assistant & Equipment Manager

-Assists the Athletic Director with intramural programs.
-Duties may include, but not limited to, officiating intramural sports, set up, take down, keeping track of scores and/or team records, and maintain equipment.
-Must be available from 12:15 to 1:00 on a changing schedule (Monday-Thursday).
+Assist the Athletic Director with intramural programs.
+Duties may include, but are not limited to, officiating intramural sports, set-up/take-down, keeping track of scores and/or team records, and maintaining equipment.
+Must be available from 12:15 to 1:00pm one or two days per week (Monday-Thursday), additional administrative hours are flexible.
 Intramural sports run throughout the academic year with the highest need in the fall.
-A knowledge of various sports is a strong asset but not required.
-Training will be provided.
+Knowledge of various sports is helpful but not required.

 Mascot / Community Development

 Serve as “the face” of the UW-Manitowoc Blue Devils.
-Must be available for most men’s and women’s home sporting events and will be expected to research and secure opportunities to attend community events on behalf of UW-Manitowoc.
+Must be available for most men’s and women’s home athletic events.
 Individual must be outgoing and able to work in physically demanding conditions (heat, standing for long periods of time, wearing/carrying mascot suit).
-For home sporting events, mascot should be available 45 minutes prior to the scheduled game time and will be expected to help with set-up and takedown of game equipment.
-Hours for home sporting events can range from 1.5 to 5 hours of pay depending upon the sport and number of games scheduled per day.
-Additional hours are available for researching, securing and attending community events.
-Mascot will contact area businesses, schools, community organizations, etc. and appear in costume at agreed upon events.
+Additional hours are available for researching, securing and attending community events (contact area businesses, schools, community organizations, etc. and appear in costume at agreed upon events).